rmiravalles/CloudNativeBootcamp/Week6/4_Lambda_Function.md

 - The command to deploy the function is `serverless deploy`.
 - This is the newly created function:
 ![Lambda Function Console](project4_lambda_aws_console.png)

+## Conclusion

+- This was my first contact with the Serverless framework, and it seems like a very powerful tool.
+I'll have to explore it further, and try it with Azure Functions.